Meursault0110/main-web/README.md

 ![Astro Sphere Lighthouse Score](_astrosphere.jpg)

-Astro Sphere is a static, minimalist, lightweight, lightning fast portfolio and blog theme based on my personal website.
+Astro Sphere is a static, minimalist, lightweight, lightning fast portfolio and mydocs theme based on my personal website.

 It is primarily Astro, Tailwind and Typescript, with a very small amount of SolidJS for stateful components.